bohuie/usageAnalysis/README.md

     pip3 install -r requirements.txt
     ```

-5. Environment setup
+5. API Request Requirements

 - Go to https://gamification.ok.ubc.ca/
 - Inspect page -> Network tab (make sure to do this before logging in, log out first if needed)
 - Login to your gamification account
 - On Network tab select ``api-token-auth`` -> Preview -> token
 - Set ``GAMIFICATION_SUBMISSION_URL`` and ``GAMIFICATION_TOKEN`` with your token in your created ``.env`` file
+- rename .env.txt file to ".env" and save

-6. run filtering script
+6. run scripts following the order below
     ```bash
     python3 -m src.scripts.<script_name_without_.py>
     ```